Cwikius-Docs/druid-docs-cn/tutorials/index.md

    ![Data loader schema](../assets/tutorial-batch-data-loader-05.png "Data loader schema")

-10. Click **Next: Partition** to configure how the data will be split into segments.
+10. 单击 **Next: Partition** to configure how the data will be split into segments.
 In this case, choose `DAY` as the **Segment granularity**.

     ![Data loader partition](../assets/tutorial-batch-data-loader-06.png "Data loader partition")